2.3 Make your site Search Engine-friendly

 http://www.myshop.com/victorias-secret-underwear/bra.html

-and you'll get "speaking URLs" that are understood by the Robot and easy to check.
+Thus you'll get "speaking URLs" that are understood by Robots and users and are easy to check.

-Writing an .htaccess file is an uneasy task that requires special knowledge.
+Writing an .htaccess file is not a trivial task and requires special knowledge.
 Moreover, it's your webmaster's business.
 I personally never do this myself.
-So if you have a database-driven site, search the web for a special SEO service that will write a .htaccess file for you.
+So if you have a database–driven site, search the Web for a special SEO service that will write an .htaccess file for you.

 For instance, I used the following query: phpBB "URL Rewrite"